coassemble/froala-oembed/README.md

 Perhaps the most important option, the embed factory is a function that froala-oembed will use to display oEmbedded content.
 The URL of the content will be passed in, and a promise for that content's embeddable form should be returned.
 Either a string of HTML or a jQuery element may be returned, whichever is easier for the factory to produce.

 As you can see, the default implementation is simply to generate an `<iframe>` with no special behaviour.
 This works for some sites, but many sites refuse to be displayed in an `<iframe>` and so won't work.
-Therefore, we recommend you override the factory with one of your own that's a lot smarter - for example, here at eCoach.com we use an embed factory that calls [Iframely](https://iframely.com/) and fetches HTML from its API.
+Therefore, we recommend you override the factory with one of your own that's a lot smarter - for example, here at Coassemble we use an embed factory that calls [Iframely](https://iframely.com/) and fetches HTML from its API.

 ### `oembedInsertButtons`